biopragmatics/oquat/docs/invalids/prefix/pmc.md

 ## `wbls`: C. elegans development ontology

-Identifiers for this prefix are given incorrectly correctly in `wbls`.
+Identifiers for this prefix are given incorrectly in `wbls`.
+See the [GitHub repository](https://github.com/obophenotype/c-elegans-development-ontology).

 | external_xref   |   usages_count | usages                                              |
 |-----------------|----------------|-----------------------------------------------------|